Efenstor/qtr_cleanup/README.md

 # qtr_cleanup
 ### Qtractor project directory clean-up utility

 It is a small Python utility that deletes all MIDI, wave, peak and curve files unreferred in a Qtractor project file from its directory, as far as this functionality is currently missing in the Qtractor itself.

-The Cleanup option in the file list context menu only cleans up the project itself of redundant references, while the project directory actually remains full of junk files.
+The *Cleanup* option of the file list context menu only cleans up the project itself of redundant references, while the project directory actually remains full of junk files.

 ### Usage
 **[python] folder_cleanup.py \<FILENAME\>**